-- A. The Vice President for Student Advancement or his/her designee, as chairperson; - B. The Provost or his/her designee; and - C. The Dean of the college in which the student is registered or his/her designee.
+- A. The Assistant Vice President for Student Advancement or their agent, as chairperson; - B. The Provost or their agent and - C. The Dean of the college in which the student is registered or their agent.

-Quorum - The presence in person of two members of the Administrative Review Board (or their duly appointed representative) shall constitute a quorum.
+Quorum - The presence in person of two members of the Administrative Review Board (or their duly appointed agents) shall constitute a quorum.